mabhay3420/mabhay3420.github.io/_posts/2021-04-05-Building-a-static-site.md

 #install jekyll and bundler : will take some time
 {%endhighlight%}

+{: .box-error}
+**Error:** In case you get any error try updating your system using "sudo apt-get update" and then repeat the same steps.
+Otherwise StackOverflow is your friend.

 - Build the site : The page will be automatically update whenever you change some file except configuration files.
 In the later case you need to repeat only last step again.

 {%highlight bash linenos %}